singhrakeshgkp/spring/IDEAndLinuxCommand.md

 #### Eclipse/ STS
   ```
   Text Search                                          Ctrl + H
   Find selected text                                   Ctrl + Alt + G
   To see the list of avail impl                        Ctrl + H
+  For warning and suggestions                          Alt + Enter
+  To jump to next error                                F2
+  To open tool windows                                 Alt+1
+  To put the focus back on editor from tool            ESC
+  To open widows of most recent opened file            Ctrl +E
+  Go to declration of the variable/method              Ctrl+Alt+B
+  To find the usage of the selected method             Ctrl + G
+  Single and multi line comment                        Ctrl + /, Ctrl+Shift+/
+  Complete current statement ex.in if or for loop
+  it will automatically add () and {} symbol and put
+  the cursor inside the block                          Shift+Ctrl+Enter
+  Format                                               Ctrl+Shift+F
+  Rename selected text                                 Ctrl+Alt+Shift+T

   ```
 #### Intellij